thinkloop/todo-react-components/README.md

 ```
 Or simply download the [build_demo](build_demo) folder and start a webserver at its root.

-### Design Conventions Used
+### Conventions Used
-Following are some of the conventions used to drive architecture and design choices:
+Following are some of the conventions used to drive architectural and design choices:
 - pass in data as props
 - only use local state for: forms, performance, temporary data, or special circumstances
 - develop component data interfaces selfishly, without consideration of outside constraints or data shapes